Sammy on a laptop

 Three Focus Areas with SMART Objectives and Tactics

-Engage current and future alumni purposefully, personally, and professionally in a mutually beneficial relationship that generates meaningful connections and strengthens the community.
+Engage alumni purposefully, personally, and professionally in a mutually beneficial relationship that generates meaningful connections and strengthens the alumni community.
+The Alumni Council’s engagement initiatives align with the Alumni Engagement staff driven programs and priorities.

-1. SMART Objective: Alumni Councilors serve as lead volunteers for alumni engagement program initiatives and leverage their personal, professional and extended Banana Slug networks to recruit a more diverse community of volunteer leaders, with the goal of having at least 40 volunteer-led events around the world each year and a network of 100 alumni volunteers that engages through Council initiatives.
+1. SMART Objective: Actively Participate as Volunteers Alumni Councilors serve as lead volunteers for alumni engagement program initiatives and leverage their personal, professional and extended Banana Slug networks to recruit a more diverse community of volunteer leaders, with the goal of having at least 40 volunteer-led events around the world each year and a network of 100 alumni volunteers that engages through Council initiatives.

 Tactics:

-3. Tactic – Councilors sign up for the UC Advocacy Network, actively participate in its campaigns, and encourage their networks to join this online advocacy community.
+5. Tactic – Councilors sign up and actively participate in the UC Advocacy Network and encourage their networks to join this online advocacy community.

 Tactics: